-Megalodon is a shark that grew up to 50' long and weighed nearly 40 tons.
-Its teeth (casts available for purchase here) exceed 6" in height, dwarfing the giant Great White Shark (Figure 1 and 2).
+Megalodon is a shark that grew to 50' long and weighed nearly 40 tons.
+Its teeth (casts available for purchase here) exceed 6" in height, dwarfing the giant Great White Shark (Figures 1 and 2).

 Fig 1.
-A tooth from a ~20' Great White Shark in comparison to a set of medium-sized Megalodon teeth.
+A tooth from a ~20' Great White Shark compared to a set of medium-sized Megalodon teeth.

 Dr. Shimada and team studied the vertebrae of the most incredible Megalodon fossil ever excavated.
 Specimen number IRSNB P 9893 (also know as IRSNB 3121) is a series of ~150 disarticulated, but associated, vertebrae of the giant shark that were found in Belgium in the 1860s.
 Shark skeletons are made of cartilage, which doesn't tend to fossilize.
 However, in extremely rare cases, a cartilaginous animal dies in a spot where the water chemistry ossifies (turns to bone) the cartilage, which is what happened here, much to the world's good fortune!

 The largest vertebrae are 6" wide, absolutely gigantic for a shark.
 More important than their size, though, is their preservation, as some were so exquisitely preserved as to have their annual growth rings!
 The team used computerized scans to determine how old the shark was when it died, as well as determine how long it was when it was born and its length at death.
 How cool is that?

 They concluded this specimen was 'only' 30' long and was 46 years old when it died.
 Stunningly, it was over 6' long when born!
 The team's analysis suggests Megalodon could live up to 100 years, and because it grew ~6" a year, it may have achieved a length of 50', making it larger than many whales alive today.